jawalsh/comic-book-paratexts/pages/about.md

 {% include feature/jumbotron.html objectid="cbp_034" %}

-{% include feature/nav-menu.html sections="About Comic Book Paratexts;About the Editor" %}

 ## About *Comic Book Paratexts*

 *Comic Book Paratexts* (*CBP*) is a growing digital collection and scholary resource for the exploration of comic book paratexts. *CPB* aims to provide illustrative examples of the many types of paratexts found in comic books.